Charlestown, Cornwall: History

 The harbour was designed for small sailing vessels, and an awkward turn was required to avoid the protruding end of the outer harbour.
 Following the widening of the entrance and the fitting of new gates in 1971, ships of up to 600 tons were able to enter the harbour, but could only do so at high tide, and a system of ropes was used to manoeuvre vessels through the gates.
 By the 1990s, the size of vessels used for the transport of china clay had outgrown the harbour, and the last commercial load of clay to leave Charlestown did so in 2000.
-Exports of china clay left Cornwall through Par or the deep water port at Fowey instead.
+Exports of china clay left Cornwall through Par or the deepwater port at Fowey instead.

 In 1994 the harbour was bought by Square Sail as a base for their sailing ships.
 Much of Square Sail's business involves using the harbour and their ships as film sets such as the 2015 Poldark television series.

 Economy

 Charlestown harbour is used by local fishermen but is owned by Square Sail, a company that owns and sails a small fleet of tall ships (including the Kaskelot) so one or two tall ships can often be found in the harbour.
 A well-known tall ship which used to regularly visit the port was the Maria Asumpta.
 First launched in 1858, it was the world's oldest working square rigger but ran aground and broke up on the north Cornish coast in May 1995 with the loss of three of her sixteen crew.
 In July 2012 the owner of Square Sail and the harbour offered his business for sale for £4.4 million, made up of £1.5 million for the harbour, £1.4 million for Square Sail's assets, and another £1.5 million for adjacent land.

 Charlestown is a tourist destination whose attractions include the architecture and sea.
 The Charlestown Shipwreck, Rescue and Heritage Centre has also been put up for sale due to the retirement of the owner.
 The Pier House Hotel is by the harbour; the Rashleigh Arms public house is owned by St Austell Brewery.
-The post office closed without a replacement and the village has a gift shop, the Bosun's Diner and several other eating establishments in and around the harbour.
+The post office closed without a replacement and the village has a gift shop and several other eating establishments in and around the harbour.
 As with many smaller villages in Cornwall most of its income is generated during the busy summer months and it becomes much quieter out of season, although many of its small businesses such as cafes, restaurants and public houses open all the year round.